How You Might See the 500 Error

 When Windows Update reports an Internal Server Error, it appears as a WU_E_PT_HTTP_STATUS_SERVER_ERROR message or as the 0x8024401F error code.

-When Google services, like Gmail or Google+, are experiencing a 500 Internal Server Error, they often report a Temporary Error (500).
+When Google services, like Gmail or Google+, are experiencing a 500 Internal Server Error, they often report a Temporary Error (500) or simply 500.

 Cause of HTTP 500 Errors